Is your stove's heat output right?

-A popular addition to the home, stoves are perfect for helping create that warm and cosy feel that so many of us crave during the winter.
+The best stoves perfectly combine practical heating properties with helping create a warm and cosy feel that so many of us crave during the winter.
 While traditional style woodburners tend to be the most sought-after, it's worth considering some of the more contemporary multi-fuel options if your interiors taste is more modern, or if you want a (mostly) maintenance-free stove.

 We've rounded up our pick of the best stoves for you to browse; use our guide to choosing a stove to find the best one for your home, too.

 If you're looking to design a space that's unrivalled in its cosiness, you can't beat a traditional stove.
 In addition to offering warmth this winter, a more traditional design is timeless, and you'll love it just as much for years to come.

 Redesigned from Charnwood’s classic twin-door model, this clean-burning, multi-fuel Island 5kW Stove (opens in new tab) has all the charm of a traditional cast-iron stove, but also looks perfect placed in an industrial setting.
 From £1,495.

-2. Choose a stove that works with a light colour scheme
+2. Choose a stove in white enamel for a light colour scheme

 If you're working with a light-coloured scheme – think whites, greys and blues – and want to retain the paired back and minimalist feel that often accompanies them, consider opting for a stove in a similar shade.